Counselor Licensing Requirements in Missouri

 - In good standing and currently certified by the National Board for Certified Counselors (NBCC) or its successor organization and has completed acceptable supervised counseling experience defined by board rule.
 The successor organization shall be defined by board rule; or

 - Determined by the board that the requirements of the other state or territory are substantially the same as Missouri and certified by the applicant’s current licensing entity that the applicant has a current license.
-The applicant shall also consent to examination of any disciplinary history.
+The applicant shall also consent to the examination of any disciplinary history.

-“PRACTICE OF PROFESSIONAL COUNSELING” means rendering, offering to render, or supervising those who render to individuals, couples, groups, organizations, institutions, corporations, schools, government agencies, or the general public any counseling service involving the application of counseling procedures, and the principles and methods thereof, to assist in achieving more effective intrapersonal or interpersonal, marital, decisional, social, educational, vocational, developmental, or rehabilitative adjustments; “Professional counseling”, includes, but is not limited to:
+Scope of Practice“PRACTICE OF PROFESSIONAL COUNSELING” means rendering, offering to render, or supervising those who render to individuals, couples, groups, organizations, institutions, corporations, schools, government agencies, or the general public any counseling service involving the application of counseling procedures, and the principles and methods thereof, to assist in achieving more effective intrapersonal or interpersonal, marital, decisional, social, educational, vocational, developmental, or rehabilitative adjustments; “Professional counseling”, includes, but is not limited to:

 - The use of verbal or nonverbal counseling or both techniques, methods, or procedures based on principles for assessing, understanding, or influencing behavior (such as principles of learning, conditioning, perception, motivation, thinking, emotions, or social systems);

 - Appraisal or assessment, which means selecting, administering, scoring, or interpreting instruments designed to assess a person’s or group’s aptitudes, intelligence, attitudes, abilities, achievement, interests, and personal characteristics;

 - The use of referral or placement techniques or both which serve to further the goals of counseling;